Caring for your watch

 WATCH CARE: GENERAL GUIDELINES

-- After contact with sea water or pool water wipe away the moisture with a soft, clean cloth lightly soaked in lukewarm water.
+- After your rendezvous with sea or pool water, tenderly wipe away the lingering moisture with a soft, clean cloth dipped in lukewarm water, preserving its luster.

 CARING FOR WATCHES WITH MANUAL MECHANICAL MOVEMENT

 For watches with manual mechanical movements (hand-wound timepieces), a daily winding routine is essential.
 It is recommended to wind the watch once a day, ideally at the same time each day.
 Many watch enthusiasts make it a habit to wind their timepiece first thing in the morning, creating a daily ritual.